 9. Evening light show at Chichen Itza...12 thumbs up!

 WARNING: It's pricey.
 It's late at night.
 You have to leave Chichen Itza and then return later in the evening.
 BUT, it's AMAZING!!!
 Best light show any of us had ever seen!
 All six of us said it was worth it!
 It's a repeat of a lot of the things you learned from your guide earlier in the but it's good repetition for the kids.
 They got all excited when it talked about things they remembered from our tour.
 It was projected right on the side of El Castillo.
 It is in Spanish but you can get a free iPod/earbuds (leave them your ID) that has the program translated into numerous other languages.
 You just open the program app and when the show begins your translator starts as well.
+If you're from the middle east, then you can even get a swahili translation of the program.

 10. Let go.